AhmedSalih3d/SPHExample/README.md

 | Version | Description |
 |---------|-------------|
+| 0.6.7 | This update introduces mainly mDBC boundary condition and multiple other improvements.
+This allows for fluid particles to "touch" the boundaries.
 | 0.6.6 | This update introdces the ability to correctly save the neighbour search grid and visualize it in Paraview.
 This is mostly a cool feature, but useful for debugging and understanding physics.
 If some particles are outside of the neighbour search grid, consider increasing the amount of times the neighbor hood grid is updated.
 | 0.6.5 | This update introduces three main changes.
 1) A linearized density diffusion term is available, which is faster than the original diffusion term, 2) it is now possible to save simulation data into one single file, instead of multiples, thereby saving simulation time, 3) the code has been optimized for performance, with a 10-20% speedup in execution time.
 | 0.6.4 | Solidified the interface for specifying geometry grouping and details.
 The dict approach in earlier versions was good, but limited the expandability of the software.
 Also added the extra plot of the time steps and iterations taken at the end